Detox Centers Saginaw, MI

 Holy Cross Services Queen Of Angels

-Holy Cross Services Queen Of Angels is a drug and alcohol detox facility in Saginaw, MI, located at 3400 South Washington Road, in the 48601 zip code of Saginaw County.
+Holy Cross Services Queen Of Angels is a drug and alcohol detox center in Saginaw, Michigan, located at 3400 South Washington Road, in the 48601 zip code of Saginaw County.
+It offers inpatient detoxification, residential treatment and long term inpatient treatment.
 Holy Cross Services Queen Of Angels provides meth detox and cocaine detox.
-It offers residential treatment, short term inpatient treatment and long term inpatient treatment.
-Holy Cross Services Queen Of Angels accommodates sexual abuse victims, domestic violence victims and people with HIV/AIDS and also offers substance use counseling, brief intervention and 12 step program.
+Holy Cross Services Queen Of Angels can accommodate veterans, sexual abuse victims and people with co-occurring substance use and pain and also offers trauma-related counseling, brief intervention and motivational interviewing.

 Frequently asked questions for Drug & Alcohol Detox in Saginaw, MI: